A light plant based dinner this broccoli chickpea spaghetti squash is full of amazing taste from lemon peel and a little zing from red pepper flakes.

 - Place whole squash on pan and bake, uncovered, at 375° for 30-40 minutes or until tender.

-- When cool enough to handle, scoop out squash, separating strands with a fork.
+- When cool enough to handle, cut squash in half then scoop out squash seeds and discard.
+Scoop out squash separating strands with a fork.
 Place in a colander and lightly sprinkle with sea salt to remove excess moisture.

 - Meanwhile, cook onion, garlic and red pepper flakes in oil in a heavy skillet over moderate heat, stirring, until garlic is golden, about 1 minute.